 Use the dough hook at low speed to mix the dough until it cleans the sides and bottom of the mixing bowl.
 Knead in mixer for 5-7 minutes, until a soft, smooth, and elastic dough forms.
 You should be able to stretch the dough for 4-5" without it tearing.

-Overnight rise (fermentation)
+Overnight bulk fermentation rise

 Preparing the loaves